MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-rhel-pacemaker-cluster-services-resources-startup-issues-azure.md

 ### Resolution

-SAPHana resource can't be start by pacemaker when there are `SYN` failures between primary and secondary cluster nodes.
+SAP HANA resource can't be start by pacemaker when there are `SYN` failures between primary and secondary cluster nodes.
 To mitigate this issue, we must manually enable `SYN` between the primary and secondary nodes.

 > [!Important]
 > Steps 2,3 & 4 are to be performed using SAP administrator account as these steps involve using SAP System ID to stop, start and re-enable replication manually.